oracle/docker-images/OracleAnalytics/patches/6.4-patch/README.md

 # Copyright
 Copyright (c) 2022 Oracle and/or its affiliates.
-All rights reserved.